2026-27 Catalog

 331

 COMPUTER HARDWARE The computer hardware course is a hands-on laboratory-oriented course designed to introduce the student to the operation, support, and troubleshooting of PCs, peripherals, and network connectivity issues.
 Major terms covered in this course are hardware concepts, troubleshooting, repair, maintenance and support.
-This course prepares the student for the CompTIA A+ Hardware exam.
 (Special Fee: $67.00).

 CET 2486C.
 LOCAL AREA NETWORKS.